Musical Performance and Education (Bachelor of Music)

 With recorder, saxophone, flute, oboe, clarinet, bassoon, horn, trumpet, trombone, tuba, violin, viola, violoncello, double bass or percussion as principal study subject, the subsidiary instrumental subject is pianoforte.

-For Elementary Music Education: Voice and/or pianoforte are compulsory subsidiary subjects where they have not already been chosen as the principal study subject.
+For Elemental Music Pedagogy: Voice and/or pianoforte are compulsory subsidiary subjects where they have not already been chosen as the principal study subject.

 Representative Professor